Important things to consider when leasing your land to a developer:

 Things to be aware of as the project progresses:

--The ability for the developer to connect the turbines to the electricity grid requires an interconnection agreement with the Independent System Operator (ISO) which can be a length process.
+- The ability for the developer to connect the turbines to the electricity grid requires an interconnection agreement with the Independent System Operator (ISO) which can be a lengthy process.

-Compiled by Greg Gronski, Alternative Energy Research Assistant
+This information was compiled by Greg Gronski, Alternative Energy Research Assistant.
+Information was taken from: